3DBAG/roofer/README.md

 In *2024* this project has received funding from Kadaster, the Netherlands' Cadastre, Land Registry and Mapping Agency.

 Prior to 2024 the building reconstruction algorithms were developed as part of *Geoflow* and the *gfp-building-reconstruction plugin*.
 During the summer of 2024 the code was refactored and the *roofer* project was born.

+## Sponsorship

+Software doesn't maintain itself.
+If you are a (professional) user of roofer and have an interest in ensuring that roofer is maintained, bugs are fixed and new features are added, consider supporting the project through sponsorship.

+You can make one-off donations via [this link](https://bunq.me/fundroofer).
+If you would like to sponsor the roofer project in another way, or need an invoice, please reach out to us via [email](info@3dgi.nl).

 ## License